puppetlabs/puppet/docs/quickstart.md

 * `PUPPET_TEST_LOG_LEVEL`: change the log level to adjust how much detail is captured.
 It defaults to `notice`; useful values include `info` and `debug`.

-For details on running tests on windows, see [the windows docs](https://github.com/puppetlabs/puppet/blob/master/docs/windows.md).

 ## Running Acceptance Tests